wallabag/wallabag/docs/en/user/installation.rst

 - php-gettext
 - php-tokenizer

-wallabag uses PDO to connect to database, so you'll need one of:
+wallabag uses PDO to connect to the database, so you'll need one of the following:

 - pdo_mysql
 - pdo_sqlite
 - pdo_pgsql

-and it's corresponding database server.
+and its corresponding database server.

 Installation
 ------------